 Salmon is a source of high quality protein and omega 3 fats essential for anti-inflammatory system/breathing efficiency.

-Many people steer away from this type of fish due to the ‘high fat content’ – however, the fatty acids in salmon help promote hormone balance, in addition to aiding eye health, cardiovascular health and skin and hair health.
+Many people steer away from this type of fish due to the ‘high fat content’.
 Salmon is also packed with:

 Protein shakes are always useful, either to help muscle recovery after training or as a snack.